Ilievski-Daniel/ec2-nginx/README.md

 2. Update the `variables.tf` file to customize the configuration, if desired.

-3. Run `terraform init` to initialize the Terraform project and download the required provider plugins.
+3. To initialize the Terraform project and download the required provider plugins, run the following command:

+    ```sh
+    terraform init
+    ```

-4. Run `terraform plan` to preview the execution plan and verify the changes that will be applied.
+4. To preview the execution plan and verify the changes that will be applied, run the following command:

+    ```sh
+    terraform plan
+    ```

-5. Run `terraform apply` to create the AWS resources based on the Terraform configuration.
+5. To create the AWS resources based on the Terraform configuration.

+    ```sh
+    terraform apply
+    ```

     Confirm the changes when prompted.

 6. Once the deployment is complete, Terraform will output the public IP address of the web server instance.